alfmunny/Notebooks/english_notebook.md

 cancel or postpone the punishment of (someone, especially someone condemned to death); abandon or postpone plans to close or abolish; temporary relief, as from trouble or pain

-> East of South Mountain gate there is a sudden reprieve, a completely different strain, the soft but piercing music of an erhu played by a blind man.
+> East of South Mountain gate there is a sudden **reprieve**, a completely different strain, the soft but piercing music of an erhu played by a blind man.
 [River Town](books/river_town.md)

 ## taut<a id="sec-1-31"></a>

 stretched or pulled tight; not slack

 > Erhu means "two strings" — that is all.
-It is a simple name for a simple musical instrument: a cylindrical wooden sound box covered by python skin and topped by an upright handle with two strings stretched taut alone its length.
+It is a simple name for a simple musical instrument: a cylindrical wooden sound box covered by python skin and topped by an upright handle with two strings stretched **taut** alone its length.
 [River Town](books/river_town.md)

 ## stool<a id="sec-1-32"></a>